Form views allow you to quickly create shareable and embeddable forms, where each form submission becomes a new row in the worksheet.

 You can add columns into your form as fields by dragging and dropping them from the Fields panel on the left side of the screen, or by clicking the + icon in the lower right corner of a selected field.
 From the Field settings panel on the right side of the screen, you can change the settings for each individual field in your form.

-You can also brand your form with a custom logo and background color from the top of the form, as well as add text blocks for description elements.
+You can also brand your form with a custom logo (up to 20MB) and background color from the top of the form, as well as add text blocks for description elements.

 Custom branding for forms is a premium feature available on Premium and Enterprise plans.
 To learn more about Spreadsheet.com's paid plans, see our suite of articles on Billing, Payment, and Credit.